-Completion of the following prerequisite courses with a grade of C or better:

-- Anatomy (1 semester, with lab).
-Human anatomy recommended, vertebrate or comparative anatomy accepted - Human Physiology (1 semester) May take one year of combined Anatomy-Physiology course to meet the anatomy and physiology requirements - Biology (1 semester, with lab) - Exercise Physiology - Chemistry (2 semesters, with lab) - Physics (2 semesters, with lab) - Developmental Psychology or Child Psychology (1 semester) - Abnormal Psychology or General Psychology (1 semester) - Statistics (including inferential statistics)
+- Applicants are asked to complete and submit the Entry-Level DPT Prerequisite Checklist Form.
+The form is available on our website and should be submitted directly to the MGH Institute of Health Professions, not the PTCAS service. - Applicants are asked to complete the following prerequisite courses with a grade of C or better: - Anatomy (1 semester with lab).
+Human Anatomy recommended; vertebrate or comparative anatomy accepted. - Human Physiology (1 semester).
+May take one year of combined Anatomy-Physiology course to meet the anatomy and physiology requirements. - Biology (1 semester with lab) - Exercise Physiology - o Chemistry (2 semesters with lab) - o Physics (2 semesters with lab) - Developmental Psychology or Child Psychology (1 semester)